Amisha0401/marketinsights/3103/Hiking_Energy_Bars_Market.md

- <p>North America Hiking Energy Bars market size was estimated at USD 228.52 million in 2023, at a <strong>CAGR</strong> of 6.51% during the forecast period of 2025 through 2032.</p>
+ <p data-end="1677" data-start="1314"><span style="font-size:16px;"><strong>The global Hiking Energy Bars market was valued at USD 773 million in 2023 and is projected to reach USD 1,494.48 million by 2032.
+This represents a compound annual growth rate (<strong>CAGR</strong>) of 7.60% during the forecast period.</strong></span></p>

+ <div><b>Download FREE Sample of this Report @ <a href="https://www.statsmarketresearch.com/download-free-sample/8037596/global-hiking-energy-bars-forecast-2025-2032-486">https://www.statsmarketresearch.com/report-sample/8037596/global-hiking-energy-bars-forecast-2025-2032-486</a></b></div>